 Air pollution from onshore oil and gas drilling.
 On December 15, 2017, the Trump administration released its “Unified Agenda of Regulatory and Deregulatory Actions.”
-In that plan, the EPA revealed that it is taking the first step toward repealing guidelines to curb smog-forming volatile organic compounds (VOCs) from existing oil and gas operations.
+In that plan, the EPA revealed that it is taking the first step toward repealing “control techniques guidelines” to curb smog-forming volatile organic compounds (VOCs) from existing oil and gas operations.
 In October 2016, the Obama administration finalized these guidelines to provide state and local air agencies with cost-effective measures to limit VOC emissions from the oil and gas sector in parts of the country that struggle to meet national ambient air quality standards for ozone.
 On March 1, 2018, the EPA formally proposed withdrawing these critical pollution guidelines.

 Pollution from nonroad diesel engines.
 In 2016, Western States Trucking Association, Dalton Trucking Inc., Merit Oil Co., and Southern California Contractors Association Inc. filed suit against the EPA, arguing that it exceeded its authority when it granted California a waiver to set separate emissions standards for nonroad mobile sources, including the diesel engines on farm equipment, construction equipment, and logging equipment.
 On May 10, 2017, the court granted the EPA’s request to delay oral arguments in the case while it reviews the waiver and potentially reconsiders it.